tingsoon/erd-data-modeling-lab/README.md

 Write the `tables.sql` file for this app.
 Write a `seed.sql` for the first row or two in every table.

 #### 3
-Write the sql files to get every major relationship in the app.
-(Make sure you have enough dummy data to get at least one row)
+Write the sql SELECT queries that gets every major relationship in the app in a `queries.sql` file.
+(Make sure you have enough dummy data to get at least one row.)

+For example, for Facebook, write an sql SELECT to get:

+* my friends on Facebook
+* every user in a Facebook group
+* etc.

 ## Additional Resources